Landscape with overlapped lawyer photo

 Media Badges

-What is the crime of Sexual Abuse?
-How does one violate the law in New York of PL 130.60?
-Although there are important definitions relevant to the statute, you have committed the crime of Sexual Abuse if you act in two distinct ways.
-You are guilty of PL 130.60(1) if you subject another person to sexual contact, as defined as touching the sexual parts, or intimate, of another person – breasts, buttocks, penis, vagina – and you do so because it provides you with some degree of sexual gratification.
+Although there are important definitions relevant to the statute, you are guilty of Second Degree Sexual Abuse if you act in two distinct ways.
+First, you run afoul of Penal Law 130.60(1) if you subject another person to sexual contact, as defined as touching the sexual parts, or intimate, of another person – breasts, buttocks, penis, vagina – and you do so because it provides you with some degree of sexual gratification.
 While you need not ejaculate if you are a man, if you do so on another person’s clothing even without otherwise touching him or her, this criminal element is satisfied.
-Moreover, there is no distinction in the law reflecting sexual contact on clothing or beneath the same.
+To be clear, there is no distinction in the law between the sexual contact on clothing or beneath the other party’s clothing directly on their skin.

-The additional requirement of PL 130.60(1) is that the person whom you are accused of sexually abusing must also be incapable of consenting due to any reason other than because he or she is less than seventeen years old.
-PL 130.60(2) slightly, but importantly, differs in that under any circumstance you would commit this crime if the person is less than fourteen years old.
+The additional requirement of Penal Law 130.60(1) is that the person whom you are accused of sexually touching must also be incapable of consenting due to any reason other than because he or she is less than seventeen years old.
+Penal Law 130.60(2) slightly, but importantly, differs in that under any circumstance you would commit this crime if the person is less than fourteen years old.

-Not that your sex crimes lawyer would ever classify a New York sexual offense as only a misdemeanor crime, the frightening reality of a conviction for Sexual Abuse in the Second Degree is not only are you subject to a year in jail, probation and community service, but a conviction will land you on the Sex Offender Registry pursuant to New York’s Sex Offender Registration Act (SORA).
-Whether you are incarcerated or not, from the day you walk out of the courtroom until your life ceases to exist, your registration will not merely be in the hands of law enforcement, but the public too.
+Not that any sex crimes lawyer would ever classify a New York sexual offense as “merely” a misdemeanor offense, the only “good” thing about this crime is that it is not a felony.
+Yes, a criminal record is still permanent and is neither sealed nor expunged, but the frightening immediate reality of a conviction for Sexual Abuse in the Second Degree is not only are you subject to a year in jail, probation and community service, but a conviction will land you on the Sex Offender Registry pursuant to New York’s Sex Offender Registration Act (SORA).
+Whether you are incarcerated or not, from the day you walk out of the courtroom, your registration will not merely be in the hands of law enforcement, but before the eyes of the public too.

-There is little that can be said about easing your fears when accused of a sex crime in New York other than a simple fact that you should never forget an accusation is not evidence of guilt and the People, aka, the District Attorney, always have the burden and responsibility to prove a case beyond a reasonable doubt.
-Will an investigation, arrest or trial for PL 130.60 be harrowing?
+There is little that can be said about easing your fears when accused of one or more of the many sex crimes in New York other than a simple fact that you should never forget an accusation is not evidence of guilt and the People, aka, the District Attorney, always have the burden and responsibility to prove a case beyond a reasonable doubt.
+Will an investigation, arrest or trial for Penal Law 130.60 be harrowing?
 Likely, yes, but as ugly as an accusation can be, you have a right to defend yourself and challenge your accuser.
-In the event that the evidence is strong or overwhelming, your strategy may change to mitigation, but giving up hope for yourself and your family both today and for every tomorrow that comes, is not a defense.
+In the event that the evidence is strong or overwhelming, your strategy may change to mitigation but giving up hope for yourself and your family both today and for every tomorrow that comes, is not a defense.

-Call us at 212.312.7129 or contact us online today to speak with our New York attorneys and former Manhattan prosecutors.
+Call us at 212.312.7129 or contact us online today to speak with Jeremy Saland, a criminal attorney and former Manhattan prosecutor.

 Client Reviews